yoolk/liquid-documentation/theme-templates/products-show/index.md

 * Secondary images of product, shown as thumbnails
   * Different image ratios should not break the layout
   * Enlargeable via Lightbox or zooming with **large** style
+* Output **image.alt** for all product images
 * Social buttons for Twitter, Facebook, Pinterest, and Google+
-* Output **image.alt** for all product images
+* Ecommerce options: Payment, Delivery, Return Policy and Terms and Conditions